-Yes, looking at social media, you would not be wrong in thinking that anyone with an Instagram page is having the best time ever, and has the best friends ever, the best family ever, the best partner ever – even the best dog #EVER!
+Yes, looking at social media, you would not be wrong in thinking that anyone with an Instagram page is having the best time ever, and has the best family ever, the best holiday ever, the best breakfast ever; even the best dog ever.
 But remember, you are only seeing what people want you to see.
 You actually have no idea what is really going on behind the screen.

-2. Remember your worth
+2) Remember your worth

-4. Compliment yourself
+4) Compliment yourself

 Are you self-doubting?
 You may have let your insecurities get the better of you, and this might be preventing you from putting yourself out there socially.
 Try acknowledging one positive thing about yourself a day, as a gradual reminder that you are perfect just the way you are and do not need to change for anyone!

-5. Do not settle for bad friends
+5) Do not settle for bad friends

-You may be craving company, but don’t give your time to people who do not value, or deserve it.
-You can still feel lonely in the company of others; Eric Klinenberg, a sociologist at NYU, noted: “Reams of published research show that it’s the quality, not the quantity of social interaction, that best predicts loneliness.”
+You may be craving company but don’t give your time to people who do not value or deserve it; you can still feel lonely in the company of others.
+Eric Klinenberg, a sociologist at NYU, noted: “Reams of published research show that it’s the quality, not the quantity of social interaction, that best predicts loneliness.”
 Ditch the frenemies – you don’t need them!

-6. Remind yourself that you are not alone in your loneliness
+6) You are not alone in your loneliness

-7. Embrace ‘me’ time
+7) Embrace ‘me’ time